DavidCalebChaparroOrozco/Daily-Projects/README.md

 - **grayCode**: Developed a solution for generating an n-bit Gray code sequence.
 The Gray code is a binary numeral system where two successive values differ in only one bit.
 The implementation uses a mathematical formula to compute the Gray code directly from its index, allowing efficient generation of the sequence.
 This method runs in O(2^n) time, as it generates all 2^n Gray codes for n bits.
   [Problem Description: grayCode](https://leetcode.com/problems/gray-code/description/)
+* Day 246: 🗂️ Task Prioritization Matrix in Python 📊

+  Today, I focused on developing a **Task Prioritization Matrix** application using Python, leveraging the **Tkinter** library for the graphical user interface (GUI).
+This project is designed to help users categorize and manage tasks based on their urgency and importance.
+Below are the key highlights:

+  - **Object-Oriented Design**: The application utilizes OOP principles to create a clean and maintainable code structure.
+The `Task` class encapsulates task-related attributes such as `description` and `category`, allowing for easy management of task data.

+  - **User Interface**: The GUI consists of four quadrants representing different categories of tasks:
+    - **Urgent & Important**
+    - **Urgent & Not Important**
+    - **Not Urgent & Important**
+    - **Not Urgent & Not Important**

+    Each quadrant features a list box displaying tasks, enabling users to interact with their task lists intuitively.

+  - **Task Management Features**:
+    - **Add Task**: Users can add new tasks by specifying a description and selecting a category.
+The application provides prompts for input, ensuring a user-friendly experience.
+    - **Edit Task**: Users can select an existing task to edit its description, allowing for updates as priorities change.
+    - **Delete Task**: Selected tasks can be removed from the list, helping users keep their task lists relevant.

+  - **Drag-and-Drop Functionality**: Users can drag tasks between different quadrants, facilitating easy reorganization based on changing priorities.

+  - **Weekly Report Generation**: The application includes functionality to generate a weekly report of tasks categorized by urgency and importance.
+The report is saved in JSON format, making it easy to share or analyze later.

+  - **Colorful UI Elements**: Buttons are designed with friendly colors to enhance usability and make the interface visually appealing.
+For example:
+    - Add Task button: Green
+    - Edit Task button: Blue
+    - Delete Task button: Red
+    - Generate Report button: Yellow